coppermine-gallery/cpg1.6.x/README.txt

 * General Settings: You should put in your site name and email address, and set your GMT time zone offset.
 * Language, Themes & Charset settings: Choose your default language.
 * Files and thumbnails settings: Set the max size for uploaded files to whatever size you prefer in kilobytes .
 The default setting is 1024kb.
 Make sure that this maximum file size is within the maximum allowed by your webhost.
-While you are at it, you should also set the "max width or height for uploaded pictures/videos (pixels)" – this will prevent your users from uploading images that are larger than what is desireable.
+While you are at it, you should also set the "max width or height for uploaded pictures/videos (pixels)" â€“ this will prevent your users from uploading images that are larger than what is desireable.
 If you would like Coppermine to automatically resize images that are larger than what you've designated in the Config settings, set "auto resize images that are larger than max width or height" to either: "Yes:Everyone" or "Yes:User only".
 "Everyone" means everybody, including when the administrator(you) batch-adds pictures, and User means just your gallery members when they upload pictures.
 * Files and thumbnails advanced settings: Make sure you have the correct image manipulation software selected.
 If you plan to use ImageMagick you may need put in the path to the binaries (make sure it ends with a trailing slash "/").
 Do you want to allow your members to be able to create private albums?
 If you do, be sure to set "Users can have private albums" to 'Yes'.
 * User settings: If you plan to let people register and upload pictures, make certain that you set "Allow new user registrations" to 'Yes'.
 * You also want to take a peek at the groups settings.
 Coppermine comes with four groups by default: administrators, registered users, anonymous users, and banned users.
 This is where you control permissions to send e-cards, upload files, etc. This is also where you can set the maximum allowed disk space for each group (disk quota).
 It's set to 1024kb by default.